 Now that we’ve looked at the relative strengths of each device, it’s time to summarize which product is right for which user.

 The iPad Pro is perfect for general productivity or any tasks that can be fulfilled by having just one or two apps open.
 Combined with the Magic Keyboard you get all the form factor advantages of a MacBook.

-In that case the MacBook is the way to go.
-Given that it also runs iOS apps and has a game-changing battery life, it’s definitely the more flexible all-round machine from a software perspective.
+In that case, the MacBook is the way to go.
+Given that it also runs iOS apps and has a game-changing battery life, it’s the more flexible all-around machine from a software perspective.

 So buy the iPad if you’re sure that “there’s an app for that” when it comes to your needs and you’d much prefer form-factor options to software options.
 For everyone else, the M1 MacBook is the better overall choice in our opinion.